dukagjinramosaj1/blockstarter4/README.md

 Created as project in the course **Advanced Enterprise Computing SS2017** at TU Berlin

 ## Functionality and Extension
-|`TODO decide for extension at first meeting 20.06. and try to list requirements`
+|`TODO decide for extension at second update meeting 30.06. and try to list requirements`
 |-----

 ## Development